PARIS CIVITAS

 Paris has been selected by Roberto Amati in relation to the real history of european integration, then enlisted in the CITY OR CIVITAS category, accompanied by own fact SHEET useful to the comprehension, completed of historical MAPS AND IMAGES or with a direct linking to the related Blog contents dedicated to the entire history of european integration and the future of Europe.

 Paris is one of the most ancient cities of the history of European integration, signed in great part by Christianity.
-The Civitas Paris was founded in III century BC by the Celts Senones tribe as a trading point village on the Seine river and when was conquered in 52 BC by Julius Caesar Romans legios, it became a Colonia inhabited by roman veterans and aristocratic families, named Lutetia Parisiorum and provided with a forum, baths, temples, theatres and an amphitheatre, connected through the Aquitania way starting in Cologne and passing through the civitas of Reims, Tours, Bordeaux and Narbonne to end in Toulose.
-Within the reform of Augustus (see Roman Empire), Paris was included into the Gallia Lugdunensis province and became an important Christian community when the first bishop Saint Denis was buried after martytium in the place today called "Montmartre" and where has been built the homonimus Basilica where are buried lots of French kings.
-With the reform of Constantine I (see Christian Empire) Paris became part of the Gallia Dicoesi starting the evangelization of Gallia Belgica and Aquitania.
+It was founded in III century B.C. by the Celts Senones tribe as a trading point village on the Seine river but was conquered in 52 B.C. by Julius Caesar legions and became a Colonia of the Roman Res Public inhabited by Romans veterans and aristocratic families, named Lutetia Parisiorum and provided with a forum, baths, temples, theatres and an amphitheatre.
+Then the Civitas Paris had been connected through the Aquitania way starting in Cologne and passing through the civitas of Reims, Tours, Bordeaux and Narbonne to end in Toulouse.
+Within the reform of Augustus (see Roman Empire), Paris was included in the Gallia Lugdunensis province and became an important Christian community when the first bishop Saint Denis was buried after martyrium in the place today called "Montmartre", where has been built the homonimus Basilica and are buried lots of French kings.
+With the reform of Constantine I (see Christian Empire) Paris became part of the Gallia Dicoesi and led the evangelization of Gallia Belgica and Aquitania.

-At the falling of Western Roman Empire, Paris became in 508 AD capital of the Franks Regna allied to the Catholics Church against the Arian eresy with the first anointed king Clovis I of Merovingian dinasty.
-Since then, the city gradually became the largest and most prosperous city in France, always its capital, around the nucleus fortified of Île de la Cité never conquered until today!
-In 1163 AD Maurice de Sully bishop of Paris undertook the construction of the Notre Dame Cathedral at the eastern side of the isle, connected with the cultural centre from XII century AD moved to the Right Bank of Seine, where grew up Place de l'Hôtel de Ville, alias the headquarters of trade corporation, that later became the Paris's first municipal government.
-Some times after, king Philip II Augustus extended the Louvre fortress to defend the city against river invasions, giving the city its first walls, then rebuilt its bridges on the central island and paved its thoroughfares.
-In 1190 AD, he transformed Paris's former cathedral school into a student-teacher corporation that would become the University of Paris "La Sorbonne" and would draw teachers and students from all of Europe.
+At the falling of Western Roman Empire, Paris became in 508 A.D. capital of the Franks Regna allied to the Catholics Church against the Arianism eresy with the first anointed king Clovis I of Merovingian dinasty.
+Since then, the city gradually became the largest and most prosperous city of France, always its capital built around the nucleus fortified of Île de la Cité and never conquered until today!
+In 1163 A.D.
+Maurice de Sully bishop of Paris undertook the construction of the Notre Dame Cathedral at the eastern side of the isle, connected with the cultural centre from XII century A.D. moved to the Right Bank of the Seine, where grew up Place de l'Hôtel de Ville, alias the headquarters of trading corporations, that later became the Paris's first municipal government.
+Some times after, king Philip II Augustus of Capetingian dinasty extended the Louvre fortress to defend the city against river invasions, giving the city its first walls, then rebuilt its bridges on the central island and paved its thoroughfares.
+In 1190 A.D., he transformed Paris's former cathedral school into a student-teacher corporation that would become the University of Paris "La Sorbonne" and would draw teachers and students from all of Europe.

-Today Paris is one of the most visited touristic site in the world, thanks to the several museum and its historic centre enlisted in the UNESCO Wordl Heritage, even more is the seat of many international organization as UNESCO, OECD, the International Bureau of Weights and Measures, the International Energy Agency, the International Federation for Human Rights, the European Space Agency, European Banking Authority and European Securities and Markets Authority.
+Today Paris is one of the most visited touristic site in the world (esay to reach by airplanes and the raylroads network including the Eurostar tunnel under the Channel) thanks to the several museum and its historic centre enlisted in the UNESCO World Heritage, for Disneyland park and the Versailles castle and gardens.
+Even more the city is the seat of many international organization as UNESCO, OECD, the International Bureau of Weights and Measures, the International Energy Agency, the International Federation for Human Rights, the European Space Agency, European Banking Authority and European Securities and Markets Authority.
 Nowadays, Paris is the biggest city and capital of France, within the Île-de-France region, whose patron is Saint Genevieve a consacrated virgin who saved the city from the Huns attack just with her prayers.
+Why the name Paris?
+Some scholars affirm it was the name of the ancient Celts tribe occupying the site in the Bronze Age but someone else consider it the reference to the mythic troyan prince who kidnapped Helen queen of Sparta and killed the greek hero Achilles: he probably came and founded Paris, the place where the most famous warrior and the most beautyful lady of the history of european integration lived in peace in the Champs-Élysées...